 • The use of labour monitoring and payroll systems

-• The use of whistle-blowing and/or grievance processes
+• The use of Freedom to Speak Up and/or grievance processes